Independent set and matching permutations: Independent set permutations

 We continue in this manner until we reach a graph which satisfies (\ref{all-equal}), which we declare to be $G_m$.
 We have to check that at no point, while fixing the number of independent sets of size $k$ to be $m^m$, do we cause the number of independent sets of size $j$ to be greater than $m^m$, for some $1 \leq j < k$.
 This check is the main point of the formal proof of Theorem \ref{thm-ind-set-main}, Part 1.

-\begin{proof} (Theorem \ref{thm-ind-set-main}, Part 1) For $m \geq 1$, define a sequence $(a_0, a_1, \ldots, a_{m-1})$ via
+\begin{proof} (Theorem \ref{thm-ind-set-main}, Part 1) For $m \geq 1$, define a sequence $(a^{(m)}_0, a^{(m)}_1, \ldots, a^{(m)}_{m-1})$ via

-for $k=0, \ldots, m-1$ (so $a_0=1$, $a_1=0$, $a_2=m^2-\binom{m}{2}$, et cetera).
+for $k=0, \ldots, m-1$.
+Note that the $m$ relations in (\ref{recurrence}) do indeed uniquely determine the $a^{(m)}_k$: first taking $k=0$ forces $a^{(m)}_0=1$; then taking $k=1$ further forces $a^{(m)}_1=0$; then taking $k=2$ forces $a^{(m)}_2=m^2-\binom{m}{2}$, and so on.
 The motivation behind this definition as follows: we will go through an iterative procedure (the one described above) to set the number of independent sets of each size to be $m^m$, starting with independent sets of size $m$, and working down.
-When we come to fix the number of independent sets of size $m-k$ to be $m^m$, it will turn out that we need to add $a_km^{m-k}$ such, which we will achieve by successively joining $a_k$ copies of $(m-k)K_m$ to what has thus far been constructed.
-Evidently each $a_i$ is an integer; but in fact $a_i \geq 0$, as we now show by induction.
+When we come to fix the number of independent sets of size $m-k$ to be $m^m$, it will turn out that we need to add $a^{(m)}_k m^{m-k}$ such, which we will achieve by successively joining $a^{(m)}_k$ copies of $(m-k)K_m$ to what has thus far been constructed.
+Evidently each $a^{(m)}_i$ is an integer; but in fact $a^{(m)}_i \geq 0$, as we now show.